tedivm/tedivms-flask/README.md

 * A `makefile` with a variety of options to make common tasks easier to accomplish.

-* A `celery` based asynchronous task management system.
+* A [Celery](http://www.celeryproject.org/) based asynchronous task management system.
 This is extremely useful for long running tasks- they can be triggered in the web interface and then run on a worker node and take as long as they need to complete.

 ## Setting up a development environment